Nardostachys

 Nardostachys is a genus of flowering plant in the honeysuckle family (Caprifoliaceae).
-Nardostachys jatamansi is the sole species in genus.
+Nardostachys jatamansi is the sole species in the genus.

 It is a perennial that grows in the Himalayas, primarily in a belt through Kumaon, Nepal, Sikkim and Bhutan at elevations of 3000-5000 m, and in northern Myanmar and western and central China.

 It is a source of a type of intensely aromatic amber-colored essential oil, spikenard.
-The oil has, since ancient times, been used as a perfume, as a traditional medicine, and in religious ceremonies.
+The oil has, since ancient times, been used as a perfume, as traditional medicine, and in religious ceremonies.
 It is also called spikenard, nard, nardin, or muskroot.
-It is considered endangered due to overharvesting for folk medicine, overgrazing, loss of habitats, and forest degradation.
+It is considered endangered due to overharvesting for folk medicine, overgrazing, loss of habitat, and forest degradation.

 Description

 The plant grows 10–50 cm in height and has pink, bell-shaped flowers.
-Rhizomes (underground stems) can be crushed and distilled into an intensely aromatic amber-colored essential oil, which is very thick in consistency.
+Rhizome (underground stems) can be crushed and distilled into an intensely aromatic amber-colored essential oil, which is very thick in consistency.
 Nard oil is used as a perfume, an incense, a sedative, and a herbal medicine said to fight insomnia, birth difficulties, and other minor ailments.
 Inhalations with added oil help relieve symptoms of colds, coughs and nasal congestion.